vkhetan/ladi/README.md

 ### Latin American Digital Initiative Newspaper OCR

-Our project uses Google\'92s Vision and Natural Language APIs to generate text transcriptions and name entity values for a Spanish language corpus from 19th century newspapers from the Latin American Digital Initiative (LADI) collection.
+Our project uses Google's Vision and Natural Language APIs to generate text transcriptions and name entity values for a Spanish language corpus from 19th century newspapers from the Latin American Digital Initiative (LADI) collection.
 The generated text values feed into an existing MODS-compliant metadata schema.

 ### Getting Started